2013 Africa Cup of Nations qualification: Seeding

-If two countries are equal in the number of points in the above classification the number of points that they have accumulated throughout all their matches played in the last 3 final tournaments of the CAN determined their ranking (on the basis of 3 points for a win, 1 point for a draw and 0 for a match lost).
+If two countries were equal in the number of points in the above classification, the number of points that they accumulated throughout all their matches played in the last three final tournaments of the CAN determined their ranking (on the basis of 3 points for a win, 1 point for a draw and 0 for a match lost).

 The teams were divided into two pots based on the ranking.
 Each tie contained one team from each pot.
 The order of legs for each tie was determined by draw.